landingbj/lagi/docs/tutor_en.md

 ## Summary

-With this tutorial, you have successfully integrated Lag[i] into your project and can start using the various AI features Lag[i] provides.
-Lag[i] 's power and flexible scalability can help you easily apply big model technology to your business, improving user experience and efficiency.
+With this tutorial, you have successfully integrated Lag[i] (Landing AGI) into your project and can start using the various AI features Lag[i] (Landing AGI) provides.
+Lag[i] (Landing AGI) 's power and flexible scalability can help you easily apply big model technology to your business, improving user experience and efficiency.